Soneso/stellar-ios-mac-sdk/docs/payments.md

 A simple program that watches the network for payments and prints each one might look like:

-First define your stream item somwhere to be able to hold the reference:
+First define your stream item somewhere to be able to hold the reference:
 ```swift
 var streamItem:OperationsStreamItem? = nil
 ```